 If you’re involved in a dispute with a neighbour, family member or work colleague a Mediator can work with those involved to identify the issues you don’t agree on and help you to try and reach an agreement.

-Family mediation offers a safe, confidential environment for you to make arrangements for the future following the end of a relationship.
-This could be financial issues or discussions about where and with whom your children live.
-The law says that you must consider whether mediation can help before you can take your case to court.
+Family Mediation offers a safe, confidential environment for you to make arrangements for the future following the end of a relationship.
+This could be financial issues or discussions about where and with whom your children may live.
+The law now says that you must consider whether mediation can help before you can take your case to court.

 How can Family Mediation help me?

 - Family Mediation gives you more say about what happens.

 - It is quicker, cheaper and less stressful than a lengthy court process.

 - It is easier on your children – when parents co-operate it helps them maintain important family relationships.